microsoft/coyote/docs/tutorials/first-concurrency-unit-test.md

 ```

 If you run this test, chances are it will fail very rarely.
 If you run this test in a loop
-invoking it a hundred times it probably won't didn't fail once.
+invoking it a hundred times it probably won't fail once.

 The race condition is still there but our concurrency unit test suddenly became ineffective at
 catching it.
 This explains why developers don't write such tests as they are very sensitive to